FENECON Industrial S — Assembly and Operating Instructions

 6.3.
 Assembly sequence

-Once the Battery energy storage system has been positioned at the place of intended use in accordance with all the instructions in this manual, proceed as follows:
+Once the energy storage system has been positioned at the place of intended use in accordance with all the instructions in this manual, proceed as follows:

 -